NextGeoss/ckanext-nextgeossharvest/README.md

 ```
 Note: you must place your username and password in the `.ini` file as described above.

-### <a name="codede"></a>Harvesting from CODE-DE
-Create a new harvest source and select `CODE-DE Harvester`.
-The URL does not matter—the harvester only harvests from CODE-DE.

-The CODE-DE harvester accepts the following configuration variables:
-1. `update_all`: (optional, boolean, default is `false`) determines whether or not the harvester updates datasets that already have metadadata from _this_ source.
-For example: if we have `"update_all": true`, and dataset Foo has already been created or updated by harvesting from SciHub, then it will be updated again when the harvester runs.
-If we have `"update_all": false` and Foo has already been created or updated by harvesting from SciHub, then the dataset will _not_ be updated when the harvester runs.
-And regardless of whether `update_all` is `true` or `false`, if a dataset has _not_ been created or updated with metadata from CODE-DE (it's new, or it was created via NOA or CODE-DE and has no CODE-DE metadata), then it will be updated with the additional CODE-DE metadata.
-2. `start_date`: (optional, datetime string, default is "any" or "from the earliest date onwards" if the harvester is new, or from the ingestion date of the most recently harvested product if it has been run before) determines the end of the date range for harvester queries.
-Example: "start_date": "2018-01-16T10:30:00.000Z".
-Note that the entire datetime string is required. `2018-01-01` is not valid.
-Using full datetimes is especially useful when testing, as it is possible to restrict the number of possible results by searching only within a small time span, like 20 minutes.
-3. `end_date`: (optional, datetime string, default is "now" or "to the latest possible date") determines the end of the date range for harvester queries.
-Example: "end_date": "2018-01-16T11:00:00.000Z".
-Note that the entire datetime string is required. `2018-01-01` is not valid.
-Using full datetimes is especially useful when testing, as it is possible to restrict the number of possible results by searching only within a small time span, like 20 minutes.
-4. `datasets_per_job`: (optional, integer, defaults to 1000) determines the maximum number of products that will be harvested during each job.
-If a query returns 2,501 results, only the first 1000 will be harvested if you're using the default.
-This is useful for running the harvester via recurring jobs intended to harvest products incrementally (i.e., you want to start from the beginning and harvest all available products).
-The harvester will harvest products in groups of 1000, rather than attmepting to harvest all x-hundred-thousand at once.
-You'll get feedback after each job, so you'll know if there are errors without waiting for the whole job to run.
-And the harvester will automatically resume from the harvested dataset if you're running it via a recurring cron job.
-5. `timeout`: (optional, integer, defaults to 4) determines the number of seconds to wait before timing out a request.

-After saving the configuration, you can click Reharvest and the job will begin (assuming you have a cronjob like the one described above).
-Alternatively, you can use the paster command `run_test` described in the `ckanext-harvest` documentation to run the harvester without setting up the the gather consumer, etc.

 ### <a name="multi"></a>Harvesting from more than one Sentinel source
 To harvest from more than one Sentinel source, just create a harvester source for each Sentinel source.For example, to harvest from all three sources:
-1. Create a harvest source called (just a suggestion) "SciHub Harvester", select `ESA Sentinel Harvester New` and make sure that the configuration contains `"source": "scihub"`.
+1. Create a harvest source called (just a suggestion) "SciHub Harvester", select `ESA Sentinel Harvester New` and make sure that the configuration contains `"source": "esa_scihub"`.
-2. Create a harvest source called (just a suggestion) "NOA Harvester", select `ESA Sentinel Harvester New` and make sure that the configuration contains `"source": "noa"`.
+2. Create a harvest source called (just a suggestion) "NOA Harvester", select `ESA Sentinel Harvester New` and make sure that the configuration contains `"source": "esa_noa"`.
-3. Create a harvest source called (just a suggestion) "CODE-DE Harvester", select `CODE-DE Harvester`.
+3. Create a harvest source called (just a suggestion) "CODE-DE Harvester", select `ESA Sentinel Harvester New` and make sure that the configuration contains `"source": "esa_code"`.

 You'll probably want to specify start and end times as well as the number of datasets per job for each harvester.
 If you don't, don't worry—the default number of datasets per job is 1000, so you won't be flooded with datasets.

 Then just run each of the harvesters.
 You can run them all at the same time.
 If a product has already been harvested by another harvester, then the other harvesters will only update the existing dataset and add additional resources and metadata.
 They will not overwrite the resources and metadata that already exist (e.g., the SciHub harvester won't replace resources from CODE-DE with resources from SciHub, it will just add SciHub resources to the dataset alongside the existing CODE-DE resources.

 ## <a name="alltogether"></a>How the three Sentinel harvesters work together
 The three (really, two) Sentinel harvesters all inherit from the same base harvester classes.
-As mentioned above, the SciHub and NOA harvesters are the same.
+As mentioned above, the SciHub, NOA and CODE-DE "harvesters" are all the same harvester with different configurations.
 The `"source"` configuration is a switch that 1) causes the harvester to use a different base URL for querying the OpenSearch service and 2) changes the labels added to the resources.
-The CODE-DE harvester is a separate plugin because the OpenSearch service is different, but the only difference between it and the ESA plugin is the way the OpenSearch results are parsed.
 In all cases, the same methods are used for creating/updating the datasets.

 The workflow for all the harvesters is:
 1. Gather: query the OpenSearch service for all products within the specified date range, then page through the results, creating harvest objects for each entry.
 Each harvest object contains the content of the entry, which will be parsed later, as well as a preliminary test of whether the product already exists in CKAN or not.